-Premium discounts for Qualified Mitigation Measures shall apply to the homeowner’s insurance premium as determined by the Commissioner.
-The discount shall remain in effect for so long as the Qualified Mitigation Measure remains in place and shall continue, subject to verification by the insurer, upon transfer of the property to a new owner who maintains the Qualifying Mitigation Measure.
+Premium discounts for Qualified Mitigation Measures may apply to the homeowner’s insurance premium, or individual premium component, and shall reflect the actuarially expected reduction in losses associated with the Designated Peril being mitigated.
+The discount shall remain in effect for so long as the Qualified Mitigation Measure remains in place and shall continue, subject to verification by the insurer, upon transfer of the property to a new owner who maintains the Qualifying Mitigation Measure, provided the resulting discount remains actuarially justified.

+Compliance with this section may be achieved through one or more of the following:

+Premium credits or discounts;

+Endorsements;

+Enhanced replacement cost provisions;

+Deductible modifications;

+Preferred underwriting treatment;

+Grant-supported mitigation programs; or

+Other actuarially supported mechanisms approved by the insurer